Man Jailed For Unprovoked Attack Over Note On Door

 Panagakos pleaded guilty to common assault and wilful damage.

-Defence solicitor Mark Williams, of Potts Lawyers, said his client was there primarily as a party to the offence.
+Gold Coast defence solicitor Mark Williams, of Potts Lawyers, said his client was there primarily as a party to the offence.
 Panagakos accepted his response was excessive, Mr Williams said.

 The victim’s “main injury (was) conducted by a person other than my client”, Mr Williams said.